Point Cloud Format Conversion

 Convert to TIFF

-1.Click Convert to TIFF button
+1.Click Convert to TIFF

 2.Usage: Click Point Cloud Conversion -> Convert to TIFF